yetianmed/subcortex/README.md

 The main script is called demo.m, which is a MTALAB code that provides data descriptions and analyses demos.

-All required functions are in the folder named "functions".
+All required functions are in the folder named ***functions***.

 Each folder below corresponds to one of the main sections in the manuscript, containing relevant source data and computed metrics:

 ### MapGradient

-   Map the functional connectivity gradient for the human subcortex
+   Map the functional connectivity gradient for the human subcortex.

 ### fMRI-tractoraphy

-   Model the connectivity gradient using fMRI-tractography
+   Model the functional connectivity gradient using fMRI-tractography.

 ### GeoNull

-   Compute the geometry-null model
+   Compute the geometry-preserving null model.

 ### Group-Parcellation